 Disputation: Jonas Moss

-Doctoral candidate Jonas Moss at the Department of Mathematic, Faculty of Mathematics and Natural Sciences, is defending the thesis Psychometrics and the modelling of publication bias for the degree of Philosophiae Doctor.
+Doctoral candidate Jonas Moss at the Department of Mathematics, Faculty of Mathematics and Natural Sciences, is defending the thesis Psychometrics and the modelling of publication bias for the degree of Philosophiae Doctor.

 Doctoral candidate Jonas Moss